Nidhish-Agarwal/E-Commerce/README.md

 - Have added function to fetch the product deatils in product.controller.js
 - Added a new route to product.route.js
 - Tested this function using Postman get request

+## Milestone - 12

+In this milestone we are displaying all the products in front end in an organized manner

+### Key Features:

+- Have added getProducts funtion in HomePage.jsx to fetch all the products using our API endpoint
+- After sucessfully fetching the products we have stroed it in a variable
+- after stroing the data we have sent each product to the card component to display it in the frontend